Macitron/ungelify-rs/README.md

 You can optionally supply the `-o | --output-dir <DIRECTORY>` flag to extract entries to `DIRECTORY` instead.

+Glob matching is supported for specifying which entries to extract.

 ```shell
 $ ./ungelify extract script.mpk
 $ ls script